-The proposed development will connect to existing municipal services, where capacity is available, providing an efficient use of available land within the Village of Lansdowne.
+The proposed development will extend and enhance existing municipal services, where capacity is available, providing an efficient use of available land within the Village of Lansdowne.
 A holding symbol will be placed on the remaining lots through the provisions of the proposed zoning by-law amendment until adequate servicing capacity can be demonstrated.